 In establishing reporting guidelines, the Cowichan Valley School District is committed to moving beyond reporting as a summative event toward honouring learning as an on-going process.
-The district also continues to be committed to providing on-going and responsive forms of reporting that are inclusive of all stakeholders’ voices: teachers, students, and parents.
-BC’s modernized curriculum plays a foundational role in this shift.
-As the curriculum changes, so must the assessment and reporting of student progress.
+The district also continues to be committed to providing on-going and responsive forms of communication that are inclusive of all voices: teachers, students, and parents.
+BC’s curriculum plays a foundational role in this shift.
+As the curriculum changes, so must the assessment and communication of student progress.

-Our goal is to enhance and improve the reporting/communicating process so that parents/guardians have a clear picture of their child as a learner, a window into their child’s educational experience, and an increased ability to support their child.
-In this way, reporting aligns with the modernized curriculum and instruction, enables communication, and clarifies supports for students.
+Our goal is to enhance and improve the communication process so that parents/guardians have a clear picture of their child as a learner, a window into their child’s educational experience, and an increased ability to support their child.
+In this way, communicating student learning aligns with the curriculum and instruction, enables communication, and clarifies supports for students.

-Reporting on student progress should make clear the extent to which a student is meeting age/grade expectations and developing the necessary knowledge, competencies, and understandings.
+Communicating about student progress should make clear the extent to which a student is meeting age/grade expectations and developing the necessary knowledge, competencies, and understandings.
 It should also clearly identify any concerns about student progress.
-Additionally, reporting on student progress should provide a clear idea of their interactions with peers, their ability to be personally aware and responsible, and their contributions to the classroom, school, and community.
+Additionally, communicating about student progress should provide a clear idea of their interactions with peers, their ability to be personally aware and responsible, and their contributions to the classroom, school, and community.

 Effective Communication with Parents and Students

 Effective communication between the home and the school is central to student success.
 The goal of communicating student learning is to ensure that communication between home and school is effective and ongoing, so that:

 - parents/guardians are well informed about their child’s progress;

 - parents/guardians are involved as partners in a dialogue about their child’s progress and the best ways to support and improve learning; and